Nazo (TV series)

 Nazo (نازو) is a 2015 Pakistani thriller drama television series aired on Urdu 1.
-Serial is produced by Fahad Mustafa and Dr Ali Kazmi under Big Bang Entertainment.
-It is based on the real-life of a mentally challenged girl Nanu better known as Naazo.
-It explores the life of Nazo, a mentally challenged girl played by Sonya Hussain and the sufferings faced by her family while taking care of her which has its own set of challenges.
+The serial is produced by Fahad Mustafa and Dr Ali Kazmi under Big Bang Entertainment.
+It is based on the real-life of a mentally challenged girl, Nanu, better known as Naazo.
+It explores the life of Nazo, a mentally challenged girl played by Sonya Hussain and the suffering faced by her family while taking care of her which has its own set of challenges.